robin-rpr/calos/doc/clearly-image.rst

     Set a `PDB <https://docs.python.org/3/library/pdb.html>`_ breakpoint at
-    line number :code:`LINE` of module named :code:`MODULE` (typically the filename with :code:`.py` removed, or :code:`__main__` for :code:`ch-image` itself).
+    line number :code:`LINE` of module named :code:`MODULE` (typically the filename with :code:`.py` removed, or :code:`__main__` for :code:`clearly image` itself).
 That is, a PDB debugger shell will open before executing the specified line.

     This is accomplished by re-parsing the module, injecting :code:`import